This course offers you the opportunity to develop literacy skills that are essential for higher education or gaining employment.

 - Two examinations, comprised of reading and writing tasks based on previously unseen texts.

 - A non-examination assessment of spoken language will also be carried out by your teacher and it is a compulsory element of this course.

 - Your exams will be assessed by external examiners.

 Information & support

 You will be expected to provide your own folders and stationary.

 We have a dedicated Skills Development team who can provide specialised support to students with specific learning difficulties such as dyslexia or dyspraxia.

 What can I do with this qualification?

-A grade 9 to 4 in English will show that you possess the vital written and oral skills that will help you move on to a more advanced course or employment opportunities.
+Achieving a grade 9 to 4 will show that you possess the vital written and oral skills that will help you move on to a more advanced course or employment opportunities.

 It is a vital qualification for many kinds of employment, usually at grade 4 or above.
 It is also a requirement for most further education courses, including A Level.